Brogo Reserve

 At ‘Nameless’ this low, scrambling, woody shrub can smother areas where there are breaks in the canopy, and can stop native plants regenerating naturally.
 By removing this noxious weed we’re giving the rainforest a chance for self-renewal.

-With luck, this sort of bush regeneration will also result in the return of the Noisy Pitta, one of Australia’s most spectacular rainforest birds.
-Although it’s been spotted only a few times in the Illawarra region in recent years, we’d be overjoyed to see it return to ‘Nameless’.
+This sort of bush regeneration has no doubt contributed to the return of the Noisy Pitta, one of Australia’s most spectacular rainforest birds.
+It's been recorded on the reserve multiple times in recent years, much to our delight.

 When this property was generously donated to us by Louise Sylvan, it came with subtropical rainforest and Lyrebirds, but it didn’t come with a name.